-Halloween is both a secular and religious holiday celebrated by Americans on October 31, although countries all over the world celebrate Halloween or a form of it.
+Halloween is both a secular and religious holiday.
+It is celebrated on October 31.
+Although countries all over the world celebrate Halloween or a form of it.
 Christian churches may celebrate All Hallows Day or All Saints Day.
 The secular celebration is marked by dressing up in costumes and trick-or-treating and carnival style events characterized by spooky elements such as ghosts.

 The original source of Halloween is believed to be of pagan tradition, although many believe the Christian celebrations came first.
 These festivals often honored gods of fruits, such as the Roman Pomona.
 Others, like the festival of Parentalia, may have honored the deceased.